Exposure Updated 9 min read

 What also remains are the asbestos fibers deposited in the lungs of workers and their families decades ago.
 With latency periods of 20 to 60 years, mesothelioma diagnoses continue to emerge from exposures that occurred at these mills in the 1960s, 1970s, and 1980s.

-Illinois has 670 documented asbestos exposure sites, the most of any state in the country.
+Illinois has extensive documented industrial asbestos exposure, the most of any state in the country.
 The Southeast Side mills account for a significant share.
 For the families of workers who built Chicago’s steel industry, the legacy is still being written.

 References